eyounx/ZOOclient.jl/python_server/README.md

 `components`: include modules used by `control_server.py` and `evaluation_server.py`.

-`login.sh`: this script is provided for automatic login and starting servers.
+`login.sh`: this script is provided for automatic login and starting servers on users' servers.